simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

      $mount_point = '/share'

-     # Since it the nfs server uses a nfs_root, you onlt put the path
+     # Since it the nfs server uses a nfs_root, you only put the path
      # relative to the root.
      $remote_path = '/share1'